PacktPublishing/Limitless-Analytics-with-Azure-Synapse/README.md

 ## Get to Know the Author
 **Prashant Kumar Mishra**
-Prashant Kumar Mishra is an engineering architect at Microsoft.
+is an engineering architect at Microsoft.
 He has more than 10 years of professional expertise in the Microsoft data and AI segment as a developer, consultant, and architect.
 He has been focused on Microsoft Azure Cloud technologies for several years now and has helped various customers in their data journey.
 He prefers to share his knowledge with others to make the data community stronger day by day through his blogs and meetup groups.